The Mummy (franchise): The Mummy (1932)

-When archaeologists awaken the tomb of the mummy Imhotep, he sets out to find the reincarnation of his long-lost love.
+When archaeologists awaken the tomb of the mummy Imhotep, he sets out to find the reincarnation of his long-lost love Anck-es-en-Amon.

 The Mummy's Hand (1940)

 Steve Banning and his assistant Babe Jenson, who are being watched by spies, decide to fund an expedition.
-A magician and his beautiful daughter join the expedition, but when they awaken the tomb of the mummy Kharis, they don't know whether they're going to survive the expedition.
+Magician The Great Solvani and his beautiful daughter Marta join the expedition, but when they awaken the tomb of the mummy, Kharis, they don't know whether they are going to survive the expedition.

 The Mummy's Tomb (1942)

-The mummy Kharis is back after he was lit on fire 30 years ago.
-After 30 years, Steve Banning has now become a famous archaeologist and is living in the peaceful town of Mapleton, Massachusetts.
-However the town becomes less peaceful when Steve is murdered by an unknown assailant.
-His son John tries to crack the case with some help from Babe Hanson, Steve's friend who helped defeat Kharis 30 years ago.
+The mummy, Kharis is back after he was lit on fire 30 years ago.
+Steve Banning has now become a famous archaeologist and is living in the peaceful town of Mapleton, Massachusetts.
+The town becomes less peaceful, however, when Steve is murdered by an unknown assailant.
+His son John tries to crack the case with some help from Babe, Steve's friend who helped defeat Kharis.

 The Mummy's Ghost (1944)

-After Kharis is defeated by the Banning family, a new protagonist, Tom Harvey and his girlfriend Amina, who is the reincarnation of Princess Ananka, are in conflict with Kharis, who grows closer to Amina and wants to turn her immortal, while Tom and the police try to stop him.
+After Kharis is defeated by the Banning family, a new protagonist, Tom Harvey and his girlfriend Amina Mansori, who is the reincarnation of Princess Ananka, are in conflict with Kharis, who grows closer to Amina and wants to turn her immortal, while Tom and the police try to stop him.

 The Mummy's Curse (1944)

-25 years later after The Mummy's Ghost, an irrigation project in the bayous of Louisiana unearths the mummy Kharis from his sleep and is resurrected once again.
-Meanwhile, Kharis's lost love Ananka also forms from a swamp, causing the monster to embrace his 3,000 year old love after many years.
+25 years later, an irrigation project in the bayous of Louisiana unearths the mummy, Kharis from his sleep and is resurrected once again.
+Meanwhile, Kharis' lost love Ananka also forms from a swamp, causing the monster to embrace his 3,000-year-old love after many years.

 Abbott and Costello Meet the Mummy (1955)

-Two expatriate Americans are supposed to work as guardians of a mummy during its transportation, but their prospective employer is murdered and the mummy is stolen.
-The duo are left in possession of a sacred medallion which supposedly records the location of a hidden treasure.
-They get acquainted with a female treasure hunter and with the modern followers of the mummy.
+Expatriate Americans, Pete Patterson and Freddie Franklin, are supposed to work as guardians of Kharis during its transportation, but their prospective employer, Dr. Gustav Zoomer, is murdered, and the mummy is stolen.
+The duo is left in possession of a sacred medallion which supposedly records the location of a hidden treasure.
+They get acquainted with treasure hunter Madame Rontru and with the modern followers of Kharis.

 Hammer series (1959–1971)

 In 1959, the franchise was rebooted, starring Peter Cushing and Christopher Lee.
 Though the title suggests Universal Pictures' 1932 film of the same title, the film actually derives its plot and characters entirely from two 1940s Universal films, The Mummy's Hand and The Mummy's Tomb, with the climax borrowed directly from The Mummy's Ghost.
-The character name Joseph Whemple, the use of a sacred scroll, and a few minor plot elements are the only connections with the 1932 version.
+The character name Joseph Whemple, the use of a sacred scroll and a few minor plot elements are the only connections with the 1932 version.
+The films afterwards act as spin-offs in the same franchise, focusing on other mummies.

 The Mummy (1959)

-In 1895, British archaeologists find and open the tomb of Egyptian Princess Ananka with nefarious consequences.
+In 1895, British archaeologists find and open the tomb of Egyptian princess Ananka with nefarious consequences.

 The Curse of the Mummy's Tomb (1964)

-British archaeologists and their American investor ship an Egyptian mummy's sarcophagus to London but someone has the amulet to revive the mummy that will then kill all those who disturbed its tomb.
+British archaeologists and their American investor Alexander King ship Egyptian mummy Ra-Antef's sarcophagus to London but someone has the amulet to revive Ra-Antef who then kills all those who disturbed his tomb.